Coca-Cola sales miss estimates on flat North America growth

 Stephen Powers, a beverage analyst at UBS in New York, called the results “mildly disappointing” in a research note, pointing out that global volumes slightly missed expectations and North American margins were not up as much as hoped.

-The company's net income attributable to shareholders fell to $2.60 billion, or 58 cents per share, in the second quarter, from $2.68 billion, or 59 cents per share, a year earlier.
+The company's net income attributable to shareholders fell to $2.60 billion (1.52 billion pounds), or 58 cents per share, in the second quarter, from $2.68 billion, or 59 cents per share, a year earlier.

 Excluding items, Coke earned 64 cents per share.